Product Guide

 Side-by-Side Comparison

-The difference between light and dark mode extends beyond simply inverting the background.
-The entire visual hierarchy shifts:
+The difference goes beyond inverting the background -- the entire visual hierarchy shifts:

-• In light mode, content separation is achieved through subtle shadows and slightly tinted card backgrounds.
-The page feels open, airy, and expansive.
+• Light mode achieves content separation through subtle shadows and slightly tinted card backgrounds.
+The page feels open and airy.

-• In dark mode, content separation relies more on surface color differences between the background and cards.
-The page feels focused, contained, and cinematic.
+• Dark mode relies on surface color differences between the background and cards.
+The page feels focused and cinematic.

 Image